-It is the Group's policy to employ PricewaterhouseCoopers on assignments in addition to their statutory audit duties where their expertise and experience with the Group are important.
-These assignments are principally in relation to tax advice where PricewaterhouseCoopers is awarded assignments on a competitive basis.
+It is the Group's policy to employ the Group's auditors on assignments in addition to their statutory audit duties where their expertise and experience with the Group are important.
+These assignments are principally in relation to tax advice.
 It is the Group's policy to seek competitive tenders for all major consulting projects.